Harsha640/Jenkins-CICD-practice/CICD setup.md

 ## Create a pipeline and add token and credentials.

-   - add Git repo in the pipeline.
+   - add Git repo in the pipeline and add Git credentials with secret text file as "github" ID
    - add Sonarqube credentials with secret text file as "sonarqube" ID
    - add Dockerhub credentials with username & pass as "docker-cred" ID